zulip/zulip/docs/prod-auth-first-login.md

 which allows you to configure certain patterns in messages to be automatically linkified, e.g., whenever someone mentions "T1234", it could be auto-linkified to ticket 1234 in your team's Trac instance.

+## If you can't login

+If you get an error, check `/var/log/zulip/errors.log` for a traceback, and consult the next section for advice on how to debug.
+If you aren't able to figure it out, email zulip-help@googlegroups.com with the traceback and we'll try to help you out!

 Next step: [Checking that Zulip is healthy and debugging the services it depends on](prod-health-check-debug.html).